Muhliscm/deployed-/30052021 Housing data Kaggle/README.md

 Random Forest has selected for future devolepment

-base model has an accuracy of 87.3 % tuned model imporved accuracy to 88.3 %
+<br>base model has an accuracy of 87.3 %
+<br> tuned model imporved accuracy to 88.3 %

 Improvement of 1.13%. after boosting